dgtlmoon/changedetection.io/README.md

 - COVID related news from government websites
 - Detect and monitor changes in JSON API responses
 - API monitoring and alerting
+- Trigger API calls via notifications when text appears on a website
+- Glue together API's using the JSON filter and JSON notifications

 _Need an actual Chrome runner with Javascript support?
 We support fetching via WebDriver!</a>_

 **Get monitoring now! super simple, one command!**